Non-perturbative gauge transformations of arbitrary fermion correlation functions in quantum electrodynamics: Conclusion

 \section{Conclusion}

 Using the first quantised (worldline) representation of spinor QED we have rederived the LKF transformations in position space for the gauge variation of the Dirac propagator and have successfully extended these transformations to the full $N$-point functions.
-The gauge variation is completely determined by the transformation of the ordered, quenched amplitudes which we have explicitly obtained and represents an all orders or non-perturbative calculation for arbitrary correlation functions.
-Of course it reduces to the original LKF transformation for $N = 2$.
+The gauge variation was determined by examining the transformation of the ordered, quenched amplitudes which we have explicitly obtained, adding to earlier working by noting that their LKF transformation coincides for all partial amplitudes.
+Our result represents an all orders or non-perturbative calculation for arbitrary correlation functions that, of course, reduces to the original LKF transformation for $N = 2$.

-We find that the functional form of the transformation is equivalent to the gauge variation seen for the ordered amplitudes in scalar QED, since a delicate cancellation occurs between derivative terms that could have spoiled the exponential factorisation that is characteristic of the LKF transformations.
+The functional form of the transformation is equivalent to the gauge variation seen for the ordered amplitudes in scalar QED, since a delicate cancellation occurs between derivative terms that could have spoiled the exponential factorisation that is characteristic of the LKF transformations.
 As a consequence, the perturbative application of the transformations will carry through analogously to the results in \cite{LKFTWL1, LKFTWL2}.
-This, and application of the transformations in momentum space in the Schwinger model will be reported in a forthcoming communication \cite{UsLKFT}.
+This, and analysis of the structure of the transformations relevant for the Schwinger model will be reported in a forthcoming communication \cite{UsLKFT}.

 In ongoing work, we aim to extend these results to QCD and other gauge theories, taking advantage of recent developments in the worldline representation of non-Abelian field theories \cite{Col1, Col2, JO1, JO2, ColTree, CreteProc}.
 Other future generalisations include analysis of the QED or QCD vertices in covariant gauge and their decomposition into form factors building upon \cite{GluonVertex8,GluonVertex9,GluonVertex12, GluonVertex10} to acquire additional restrictions for analyses of Schwinger-Dyson equations, to the analogous transformations produced by virtual graviton loops along the particle worldlines or to reduced QED as investigated for the propagator in \cite{RQED1}.